gbechara/gcpdemos/devopsdemo1/README.md

 Configsync for KRM ressources // done
 Terraform for cloud deploy  // done
-Terraform cloudbuildv2 connection to Git Hub// done Terraform BinAUth related aspects (deployment to prod in the outerloop)//
+Terraform cloudbuildv2 connection to Git Hub// done Terraform Binautz related aspects (deployment to prod in the outerloop)//
 ``````
 To replace variables in files you can use sed example :
 ```